yjliu212/Basin-wide_rock_physics/README.md

 Poisson ratio and Vp/Vs ratio are modeled using Castagna's Mud Rock Line and compared with measured data.

-Next, using Raymer-Hunt-Gardner's equation, we modeled RPT for sandstone.
+Next, using Raymer-Hunt-Gardner (RHG) equation, we modeled RPT for sandstone.
 In this sand RPT, porosity trend is based on Athy's equation, then Vp, Density, P-impedance, and Poisson ratio templates with clay content changing from 0-1 are computed and cross-plotted.
 The cross-plot between P-impedance and Poisson ratio or Vp/Vs ratio are displayed.

 Next, we used Gassmann's equation to do fluid substitution and cross-plotted the new P-impedance vs Poisson ratio or Vp/Vs ratio for new fluid content that contains hydrocarbon.
 We overlain some data onto these cross-plots.
 In the figure below, tri-angles are data from hydrocarbon sands in Southern Gulf of Mexico (Liu et al., 2021).